jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (c) conditions that the offender not associate with any person, persons, or class of persons:
   (d) conditions requiring the offender to take prescription medication:
   (e) conditions prohibiting the offender from entering or remaining in specified places or areas, at specified times, or at all times:
-  (f) conditions requiring the offender to submit to the electronic monitoring of compliance with any release conditions, or conditions of an extended supervision order, that relate to the whereabouts of the offender.
+  (f) conditions requiring the offender to submit to the electronic monitoring of compliance with any release conditions, or conditions of an extended supervision order, that relate to the whereabouts of the offender:
+  (g) an intensive monitoring condition, which must, and may only, be imposed if a court orders (under section 107IAC) the imposition of an intensive monitoring condition.
-(3A) If the Board imposes on an offender special conditions relating to residential restrictions (specified under subsection (3)(ab)),—
+(3A) If the Board imposes on an offender special conditions relating to residential restrictions (specified under subsection (3)﻿(ab)),—
-  (a) the offender's probation officer must define the area of the residence specified under section 33(2)(a) within which the offender must remain and show that area to the offender and advise every relevant occupant (as defined in section 34(4)) of the residence of that area; and
+  (a) the offender's probation officer must define the area of the residence specified under section 33(2)﻿(a) within which the offender must remain and show that area to the offender and advise every relevant occupant (as defined in section 34(4)) of the residence of that area; and
   (b) the offender must remain within that area.
 (4) No offender may be made subject to a special condition that requires the offender to take prescription medication unless the offender—
   (a) has been fully advised, by a person who is qualified to prescribe that medication, about the nature and likely or intended effect of the medication and any known risks; and